Aspire Research Group is committed to creating stronger nonprofits and deeper donor relationships through prospect research.

 We assist organizations throughout the country that are concerned about finding the right prospects, worried about what size gift to ask for, or are struggling to meet major gift goals.

 Jennifer J. Filla president and founder of Aspire Research Group, leads a group of talented contractors from around the United States.
 She recently founded Prospect Research Institute LLC, which offers the first-ever, graded, online courses in prospect development in the industry.
-She is co-author with Helen Brown of the popular book, Prospect Research for Fundraisers: The Essential Guide, part of the Wiley/AFP Fund Development Series.
+She is co-author with Helen Brown of the popular book, Prospect Research for Fundraisers: The Essential Handbook, part of the Wiley/AFP Fund Development Series.

 Jen is a member of the Association of Professional Researchers for Advancement (APRA) and the Association of Fundraising Professionals (AFP).
 She previously served as president of APRA-FL, and as past director of AFP-FL Suncoast, Habitat for Humanity of Delaware County, and The Center Foundation.
 She received a B.S. from Neumann University.